jonathanhouse/fbm-research/README.md

 **Mean-density FBM via Binned Gaussian**: `mdfbm_binned_gaussians.f90` - Uses a binned shard mean-density distribution to calculate the gradient, but each walker contributes a little Gaussian over multiple bins in the shared distribution rather than to onlya single bin.

-**Mean-density FBM via Analytic (Unbinned) Gaussian:** `wfBM-prl-genbin.f90` - For a given time and walker in the set, a loop over all walkers evalutating `sum_gaus_derivs(x0=x(it-1), traj(i), it-1)` which computes analytically the derivative at point `x0` will be performed.
+**Mean-density FBM via Analytic (Unbinned) Gaussian:** `mdfbm_analytic_gaussians.f90` - For a given time and walker in the set, a loop over all walkers evalutating `sum_gaus_derivs(x0=x(it-1), traj(i), it-1)` which computes analytically the derivative at point `x0` will be performed.
 The gradient will be the sum of derivative contributions from all walkers.
 In this way, the force a walker feels will be proportional to this analytically computed gradient term effected by all walkers in the set.

+**Mean-density FBM with binned Gaussians and memory kernel** `mdfbm_binned_gaussians-decay.f90` - Simulations with finite decay time in interaction memory kernel

 **Mean-density FBM via Simple Binning:** `soft_fbm_parallel1-mill.f90` - Walkers contribute a single entry to the shared-history distribution.